rublaman/demo-github-actions-terraform-aws/README.md

 ## Support

-Encounter issues?
-Check our troubleshooting section or open a GitHub issue in the repository.
+Any issues?
+Open an issue in the repository :)